eddiedunnteaching/cit225/SystemAdministration.md

 What does this mean?

 In practice this means that if your main system drive has errors you will need to boot up from another disk in order to be able to repair.

+In our case since we are going to use the USB drives